-There may be further safeguarding requirements dictated by Security Information Agreements or Arrangements
+There may be further safeguarding requirements dictated by Security of Information Agreements & Arrangements.

 Foreign government marker caveats require protection that is at least equivalent to the protection required by the foreign government providing the source material.
+SECRET UK/NZL

 UK/NZL SECRET